thoughtspot/thoughtspot.github.io/_includes/content/new-features-cloud-release.md

 The latest release of ThoughtSpot Cloud contains several new and enhanced features.

+<h3>New Home page</h3>

+The ThoughtSpot <a href="{{ site.baseurl }}/end-user/thoughtspot-one/thoughtspot-one-homepage.html">Home page</a> allows you to access all your essential actions as a business user.
+You can:

+- Search across existing Answers and Pinboards
+- Search your data to create new Answers and Pinboards
+- View objects you viewed recently
+- View trending Pinboards and Answers
+- Filter existing objects by favorite, author, tag, or type of object
+- Sort existing objects by author, views, or most recently viewed
+- Bulk mark objects as favorites

+<h3>Search existing Answers</h3>
+In addition to the existing Search over data, this release gives business users easy <a href="{{ site.baseurl }}/end-user/search/search-answers.html">Search over existing Answers and Pinboards</a>.
+This  meets the users' information needs by making Answers searchable, sortable, and applying filters on relevance, recency, number of views, authorship, metrics used, and so on.

 <h3>Linked Pinboard filters</h3>
 You can now create one filter that filters visualizations based on multiple Worksheets by linking the Worksheet columns, at the Pinboard level.
 This is useful when you have a Pinboard built on multiple Worksheets, and you would like to filter on columns that are functionally the same, but exist in multiple Worksheets.<br><br>